 Working out holiday entitlement for a full-time employee is easy enough.
-But what about if they’re part time, or just work casual hours?
+But what about if they’re part time?
 And should bank holidays be extra?

-Here are answers to three of the most common questions salon and barbershop owners raise with the NHF to help you within your hair & beauty business.
+Here are answers to two of the most common questions salon and barbershop owners raise with the NHF to help you within your hair & beauty business.

 However, if you are an NHF Member and have specific questions regarding holiday entitlement that you would like to discuss in more detail, then please do visit our legal advice page and call the free NHF Legal Lifeline for help.